 3. The only requirement for membership is that you are a victim of childhood sexual abuse and you desire to recover from it.

 4. Each group should be autonomous except in matters affecting another group or SlA as a whole.

 5. Each SIA group has but one primary purpose: to carry its message to the survivor of childhood sexual abuse who still suffers.

 6. Our SIA group ought never to endorse, finance or lend the SIA name to any related facility or outside enterprise, lest problems of money, property, or prestige divert us from our primary spiritual aim.

 7. SIA strives to be fully self-supporting and will not accept contributions that compromise SIA’s autonomy or mission.

 8. SIA work should remain forever non-professional, but our service centers may employ special workers.

-9. SIA as such ought never be organized, but we may create service boards or committees directly responsible to those they serve.
+9. SIA, as such, ought never be organized, but may create service boards or committees directly responsible to those they serve.

 12. Anonymity is the spiritual foundation of all our traditions, ever reminding us to place principles before personalities.